 Who determines if my alignment concerns are medical or cosmetic?

-Your doctor will, and they can provide the documentation needed to apply your FSA funds to your treatment.
+Your doctor.
+They can provide the documentation needed to apply your FSA funds to your treatment.
 Just be sure to verify everything with your FSA administrator before starting treatment.

 Is it hard to access FSA funds for braces?

 The hardest part is verifying if braces are covered.
 Payment is simple.
-The most difficult method is getting reimbursed, but this only requires submitting proof of payment in most cases.
+The most difficult method is reimbursement, but this usually only requires submitting proof of payment.

 Are there limits on how much of my FSA funds I can put toward my braces?